matthew7j2014/pokemon-5e/campaign.md

 *Wavelength notices your attention and smiles coldly.
 "Ah yes, our next test subject.
 This little one has shown remarkable resistance to synchronization—much like yourselves.
 We're quite curious to see what makes it so... stubborn."*

-*The Eevee's eyes meet yours—frightened but defiant.
-It's positioned directly between you and Wavelength, close enough to reach if someone were brave enough to try, but doing so would mean turning their back on Mewtwo.*
+*Sawyer - The Eevee's eyes meet yours—frightened but defiant..*

 *Wavelength gestures casually behind the party.
 "Oh, and before we begin properly..."
 A section of the ancient stone wall grinds open, revealing a narrow tunnel that leads upward toward fresh air.
 "That leads directly to the surface.
 You're free to leave at any time.
 I'm not unreasonable."
 Her smile is cold as steel.
 "The choice, as always, is yours."*